top of page

 💡 Why?

-• Travel can change your routine—new foods, drinks, and activities may mean using more supplies.
+• Travel changes your routine—new foods, drinks, and activities may mean using more supplies.

-• Securing additional ostomy supplies while traveling can be challenging.
+• Securing additional ostomy supplies while traveling can be very challenging.

 TSA Reminder: